Gabbo01/Zeek-MCP/README.md

 > **Note:** If you don’t have a `requirements.txt`, install directly:
 >
 > ```bash
-> pip install pandas mcp-server
+> pip install pandas mcp
 > ```

 ---